Healthy Exercises for Seniors

 Seniors tend to have balance issues as their age progresses.
 Quite a number of factors contribute to this, for instance, side effects of the meds they take.
-This is why most of them require a medical alert system in case of an emergency of a fall.
+This is why most of them require a medical alert system in case of an emergency or a fall.

 Single leg balance exercise is focused on improving balance and posture.

-Stand with your feet hip-width apart, hands on hips or the back of a sturdy chair if you require support.
+Stand with your feet hip-width apart, hands-on-hips, or the back of a sturdy chair if you require support.
 Lift your left foot off the floor, bending at the knee and lifting your heel halfway between the floor and your buttocks.
 Hold that position for 10 seconds, eventually working up to 30 seconds.

 Return to the starting position and repeat with the opposite leg.
 Repeat three times or more.